FLOWER MAKING BOOKS: ONE ARTIST’S LIBRARY

 ❀ 5 ❀

 I guess Silk Flowers by Sally Harper-Kenn is the latest English language book on fabric flower making.
 I must say when I was ordering it online, I thought I would be getting a fairly large format book as they usually come.
-To be honest the book is tiny.
+To be honest the book is rather small.
 It has plenty of colour photographs and gives instructions on how to create 6 fabric flowers (2 similar looking roses, narcissus, poppy, peony and anemone).
 The introduction is devoted to more general questions in fabric flower making i.e. what tools and fabrics to use, how to stiffen them and paint with the dyes or silk.

 To make flowers in this book you are required to have a flower iron.